This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 In order to get the right size dog crate for your Labrador (or any other dog) you should follow the measuring guidelines detailed above and buy the perfect fit.

 But if you have a puppy, buy a crate for the size of adult dog they will grow to become and use a divider to reduce the size of this larger crate to suit them.
-For Labrador Retrievers this will be a 42-inch crate.
+For Labrador Retrievers this will be a 36 or 42-inch crate.

 A stainless steel wire crate is the most practical and best value choice for a number of reasons as detailed above.

 But for transporting in a car or by air, a plastic crate would be the best choice.
 If you can afford to, I would suggest a permanent metal wire one for the home and a plastic one for travel.